-Figure 16 — Cross section of a SWOP rivet
+Figure 16 — Cross-section of a SWOP rivet

 The common technological challenge addressed by SWOP methods is to join a shell component made of a material that cannot be electrically welded (attached part) to a weldable shell component (base part).

 For this purpose, a hole in the attached part is filled with a button-shaped insert made of weldable material.
-This insert is welded to the base part and then ensures the connection due to its geometric button shape.
+This insert is welded to the base part and ensures the connection due to its geometric button shape.

 Based on the description above a wide range of insert shapes can be imagined.
 Therefore, the details of these shapes cannot be part of the χMCF specification.
 A shape is referred by a string attribute insert_shape.
 The possible values of this attribute are not subject of this document.
 In general, they are very OEM specific.
 However, to provide a minimum amount of information, some general geometric data are given by the attributes introduced below.